Roomify/docs/roomify_accommodations/content/new-content.rst

 Things to do
 ============

 Create activities to describe to guests what they can do in and around your property.
-Activities can also show up on the map if you give them an address and co-ordinates.
+Activities can also show up on the map if you give them an address and coordinates.
 This is a great way to help guests imagine how great a stay at your property could be.

 All of your activities will be displayed on a page that is accessed by the **Activities** link in your menu.
 If you will not be using this feature, and wish to disable the link, do this by updating the menu (:ref:`roomify_accommodations_content_menu`).
 Activities can be filtered by type, and clicked on to view more information.